nixworks/public/news/2006/05/29/README.md

 ##### Italian municipal elections
 ### [ In the Italian municipal elections, centre-left incumbent mayors Walter Veltroni, Sergio Chiamparino and Rosa Russo Iervolino lead in Rome, Turin and Naples, respectively.
 In the regional election of Sicily, incumbent president Salvatore Cuffaro of the House of Freedoms leads over Rita Borsellino. ](/news/2006/05/29/in-the-italian-municipal-elections-centre-left-incumbent-mayors-walter-veltroni-sergio-chiamparino-and-rosa-russo-iervolino-lead-in-rome.md)
-_Context: House of Freedoms, Salvatore Cuffaro, Rosa Russo Iervolino, Rita Borsellino, regional election of Sicily, Rome, Italy, Turin, Italian municipal elections, Naples, Walter Veltroni, Sergio Chiamparino_
+_Context: Turin, regional election of Sicily, Salvatore Cuffaro, Sergio Chiamparino, House of Freedoms, Rita Borsellino, Italian municipal elections, Naples, Walter Veltroni, Rosa Russo Iervolino, Rome, Italy_

 ##### Kabul
 ### [ In Kabul, Afghanistan, thousands demonstrate against the United States after several civilians were killed in a car accident in which 3 US humvees collided with a traffic jam. ](/news/2006/05/29/in-kabul-afghanistan-thousands-demonstrate-against-the-united-states-after-several-civilians-were-killed-in-a-car-accident-in-which-3-us.md)
-_Context: Afghan, United States, Kabul_
+_Context: Kabul, Afghan, United States_

 ##### Times
 ### [ "The Times" reports on investigations into an incident in al-Haditha, Iraq, where US Marines are accused of having covered up the murder of 24 civilians after a soldier had been killed in an attack. ](/news/2006/05/29/the-times-reports-on-investigations-into-an-incident-in-al-haditha-iraq-where-us-marines-are-accused-of-having-covered-up-the-murder-of.md)